ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    builds, but this behaviour can be overridden in each platform's Makefile or in the build command line.

+-  ``ENABLE_FEAT_AMUv1``: Boolean option to enable access to the HAFGRTR_EL2 (Hypervisor Activity Monitors Fine-Grained Read Trap Register) during EL2 to EL3 context save/restore operations.
+It is an optional feature available on v8.4 and onwards and must be set to 1 alongside ``ENABLE_FEAT_FGT``, to access the HAFGRTR_EL2 register.
+Defaults to ``0``.

+-  ``ENABLE_FEAT_ECV``: Boolean option to enable support for the Enhanced Counter Virtualization feature, allowing for access to the CNTPOFF_EL2 (Counter-timer Physical Offset register) during EL2 to EL3 context save/restore operations.
+   Its a mandatory architectural feature in Armv8.6 and defaults to ``1`` for v8.6 or later CPUs.

+-  ``ENABLE_FEAT_FGT``: Boolean option to enable support for FGT (Fine Grain Traps) feature allowing for access to the HDFGRTR_EL2 (Hypervisor Debug Fine-Grained Read Trap Register)  during EL2 to EL3 context save/restore operations.
+   Its a mandatory architectural feature in Armv8.6 and defaults to ``1`` for v8.6 or later CPUs.

 -  ``ENABLE_FEAT_HCX``: This option sets the bit SCR_EL3.HXEn in EL3 to allow
    access to HCRX_EL2 (extended hypervisor control register) from EL2 as well as adding HCRX_EL2 to the EL2 context save/restore operations.